 We have never paid cash dividends on any of our capital stock and we currently intend to retain our future earnings, if any, to fund the development and growth of our business.
 We do not intend to pay cash dividends to holders of our common stock in the foreseeable future.
-Any future determination related to our dividend policy will be made at the discretion of our board of directors.
+In addition, our ability to pay cash dividends is currently prohibited by the terms of our term loan facility, subject to customary exceptions.
+Any future determination related to our dividend policy will be made at the discretion of our board of directors and will depend on our financial condition, results of operations, capital requirements and other factors our board of directors deems relevant.